HMTking/greenify/README.md

 # 🌱 Mini Plant Store

-A fast, responsive plant e-commerce application built with the MERN stack (MongoDB, Express.js, React, Node.js) using Vite and regular CSS.
+A fast, responsive plant e-commerce application built with the MERN stack (MongoDB, Express.js, React, Node.js) using Vite and Cloudinary for image management.

 ## ✨ Features